MinnPost/object-sync-for-salesforce/README.md

 This class extends the [WP Background Processing](https://github.com/A5hleyRich/wp-background-processing) class to schedule recurring tasks with more options than the `wp_cron` provided by WordPress Core.
 The main class is stored in the /vendor/wp-background-processing folder, which we need to somehow tie into this plugin.
 Our extension does a few things:

-1. Add a series of intervals at which tasks can run (5 minutes, 10 minutes, 15 minutes, 30 minutes, 45 minutes, 3 hours).
+1. Add the frequency defined in the admin settings to the `cron_schedules` as a recurring item.
+Ex: every 5 minutes.
 2. Get a scheduled task and its contents.
 3. Create a scheduled task.
 4. Perform actions on the data contained in the task.
 We use this to send the data back to the `salesforce_push` or `salesforce_pull` classes, depending on which one called it.
 5. Allow for things to happen upon completion of a task.

-This class still needs some work to make it configurable, and hopefully to have multiple queues running at the same time so different parts of the plugin can use it.
-It's unclear how possible this is.
+For this class, the frequency is configurable, but only one queue can run at a time.
+It's possible we can later extend it to have multiple queues running at the same time so different parts of the plugin can use it.
+This is not a quick change, and we've documented this in one of the active GitHub issues.

 ### Salesforce Push (salesforce_push)